ttncat/ttncat-docker-compose/README.md

 The instructions below will asume you are working from the command line.

+### Tested on

+The project has been tested working on:

+* Docker 18.06-1-ce, Docker Compose 1.23.2 on Linux Mint 18.3
+* Docker 18.09-1, Docker Compose 1.23.2 on Debian 9.1
+* Docker 18.09.0, Docker Compose 1.23.2 on Raspbian (see Raspberry Pi section below)

 ### Install docker

 Install `docker` for your platform by following the steps in https://docs.docker.com/engine/installation/